Why You Feel Exhausted Studying for the Bar Exam

 Eat and then digest

 The issue is when ALL you do is eat.
-You stuff yourself with lectures and outlines (study) but don’t bother to digest what you consumed (learn and retain).
-You pile up bricks without building anything through exercise questions.
+You stuff yourself with lectures and outlines (study) but don’t bother to digest what you consumed (learn and retain by applying to exercise questions).
+You pile up bricks without arranging the bricks into a building.

 Instead: Eat and then digest.

-I’m not here to shame you.
 It’s pretty common to do what you’re “supposed to” at first and then switch to a more conscious and effective approach.
-In fact, a lot of repeaters end up passing when they switch away from the traditional approach.
+In fact, a lot of repeaters end up passing ONLY when they switch away from the traditional approach.

 Once we get over the FOMO from lectures and trying to review everything “just in case,” we realize that the way to gain the skill to write passing essays and answer MBE questions is quite simple:

-The most effective way to learn is from trial and error.
+The most effective way to learn is by trial and error.

 Treat yourself like some kind of artificial intelligence.
 This is how machine learning works.